 Since even my roommate asked me about what to wear on these dreary days recently, I figured this may be a question on many of your minds.

-And while, as Jeanie pointed out, Zephyr did already write an article about rainy day fashion (which I definitely recommend checking out, she has some amazing tips!), I figured it may help some of you to revisit the topic in the context of fall/winter weather.
+And while, as Jeanie pointed out, we already have articles about rainy day fashion and how to wear a raincoat, I figured it may help some of you to revisit the topic in the context of fall/winter weather.

-So here are my takes on the best base outfits for a cold and wet day.
+So here are my takes on the a few basic outfits for cold, rainy days.

 After the outfits, I’ve also included some “rainy day weapons,” or products that are essential to keep you look great in this weather!